nakabonne/ali/README.md

   -K, --no-keepalive               Don't use HTTP persistent connection.
       --query-range duration       The results within the given time range will be drawn on the charts (default 30s) -r, --rate int                   The request rate per second to issue against the targets.
 Give 0 then it will send requests as fast as possible. (default 50)
-      --redraw-interval duration   The time interval to redraw charts (default 250ms) --resolvers string           Custom DNS resolver addresses; comma-separated list.
+      --redraw-interval duration   Specify how often it redraws the screen (default 250ms) --resolvers string           Custom DNS resolver addresses; comma-separated list.
   -t, --timeout duration           The timeout for each request.
 0s means to disable timeouts. (default 30s) -v, --version                    Print the current version.